Mostly Exploration-Free Algorithms for Contextual Bandits

-The contextual bandit literature has traditionally focused on algorithms that address the exploration-exploitation tradeoff.
-In particular, greedy policies that exploit current estimates without any exploration may be sub-optimal in general.
-However, exploration-free greedy policies are desirable in many practical settings where exploration may be prohibitively costly or unethical (e.g. clinical trials).
-We prove that, for a general class of context distributions, the greedy policy benefits from a natural exploration obtained from the varying contexts and becomes asymptotically rate-optimal for the two-armed contextual bandit.
-Through simulations, we also demonstrate that these results generalize to more than two arms if the dimension of contexts is large enough.
-Motivated by these results, we introduce Greedy-First, a new algorithm that uses only observed contexts and rewards to determine whether to follow a greedy policy or to explore.
-We prove that this algorithm is asymptotically optimal without any additional assumptions on the distribution of contexts or the number of arms.
-Extensive simulations demonstrate that Greedy-First successfully reduces experimentation and outperforms existing (exploration-based) contextual bandit algorithms such as Thompson sampling, UCB, or $\epsilon$-greedy.
+\ABSTRACT{ The contextual bandit literature has traditionally focused on algorithms that address the exploration-exploitation tradeoff.
+In particular, greedy algorithms that exploit current estimates without any exploration may be sub-optimal in general.
+However, exploration-free greedy algorithms are desirable in practical settings where exploration may be costly or unethical (e.g., clinical trials).
+Surprisingly, we find that a simple greedy algorithm can be rate optimal (achieves asymptotically optimal regret) if there is sufficient randomness in the observed contexts (covariates).
+We prove that this is always the case for a two-armed bandit under a general class of context distributions that satisfy a condition we term \emph{covariate diversity}.
+Furthermore, even absent this condition, we show that a greedy algorithm can be rate optimal with positive probability.
+Thus, standard bandit algorithms may unnecessarily explore.
+Motivated by these results, we introduce Greedy-First, a new algorithm that uses only observed contexts and rewards to determine whether to follow a greedy algorithm or to explore.
+We prove that this algorithm is rate optimal without any additional assumptions on the context distribution or the number of arms.
+Extensive simulations demonstrate that Greedy-First successfully reduces exploration and outperforms existing (exploration-based) contextual bandit algorithms such as Thompson sampling or upper confidence bound (UCB). } \KEYWORDS{sequential decision-making, contextual bandit, greedy algorithm, exploration-exploitation}